composewell/streamly/dev/MAINTAINING.md

     * Bump the release version in `docs/CONTRIBUTORS.md`.
     * Make sure any third party code included in the release has been listed in `docs/Credits.md` and the license is added to the repo.
-    * Bump the release version in `docs/Credits.md`.

 * _Update changelog & Version_:

-    * Find API changes using `cabal-diff streamly 0.8.1 .` and record them in docs/API-changelog.txt.
+    * Find API changes using `cabal-diff streamly 0.8.2 .` and record them in docs/API-changelog.txt.
     * Make sure all the bug fixes being included in this release are marked with a target release on github.
 So that users can search by release if